Secondary Exposure to Asbestos

 At Crain Lewis Brogdon, LLP, we want to make sure that people who suffer from this disease have the resources they need for medical treatment, whether they need curative or palliative care.
 Due to the late diagnoses of mesothelioma cases, most treatment is centered on prolonging life expectancy or providing comfort.
 In any case, medical treatment is costly, and those who are responsible for asbestos exposure should be held liable for your treatment.

-If you have more questions about asbestos exposure or mesothelioma, contact our Dallas law firm and schedule a free consultation.
+If you have more questions about asbestos exposure or mesothelioma, contact our Dallas personal injury law firm and schedule a free consultation.